gedenteen/learning-C--/programs/README.md

 ## 09_getPrivateFields

 Implementation of the method for obtaining private class fields.
 The method is to create a copy of the class but with public fields.
 They have the same memory offsets for the fields.
 To get private fields, an object of a "private" class is brought to an object of a "public" class.

+## 10_copyingAndAssigningObjects

+This program copies and assigns objects of the class.
+Dynamic memory is allocated in the constructor of this class.
+If you use a copy constructor that simply copies the contents of memory (such a constructor creates a compiler by default), an error will occur - dynamic memory will be released several times when the program ends.
+The same problem with the assignment operator (=).
+I wrote the copy constructor and the = operator, which are called when copying and assigning objects, they work correctly with memory.